Cowboys v Titans: Visitors lose Peats, Copley

 Interchange: 14 Max King, 15 Bryce Cartwright, 16 Jack Stockwell, 17 Keegan Hipgrave

 Phillip Sami shifts from wing to centre for Dale Copley (hamstring) with Tyronne Roberts-Davis called up on the flank.
 Mitch Rein starts at hooker for Nathan Peats (ribs).
 Ryan James (suspension) returns at prop, pushing Max King to the bench where Keegan Hipgrave also replaces Ryan Simpkins.
 Lock Jai Arrow has been named after overcoming back spasms that ended his round six early.
-Ryan Simpkins, Brendan Elliott and Morgan Boyle were omitted from the initial squad on Friday, with Leilani Latu brought into the squad as a reserve.
+Brenko Lee and Brendan Elliot were cut from the extended bench an hour before kick-off.

 Head-to-head: Played 19; Cowboys 11 wins; Titans 8 wins